Nanduji2002/hello-world/README.md

 # hello-world
 This is the first time I am going to start GITHUB.
-V ery excited on this.
+Very excited on this.